crowdsourcing-class/crowdsourcing-class.github.io/assignments/wa1.md

 1. Sign up for MTurk as a worker [here](https://www.mturk.com/mturk/welcome).

+2. Sign up for MTurk as a requester [here](https://www.mturk.com/mturk/welcome).
+You won't use this for this assignment directly, but we want everyone signed up early so we can get you set up with Amazon credits.

-2. Choose at least 50 assignments to complete.
+3. Choose at least 50 assignments to complete.
 Try to get a sense of the variety of tasks that are available, and the kinds of projects for which Mturk is being used.
 Once you sign up, you will see that you *can* complete this assignment by doing 50 google searches, but come on, really?

-3. Provide short answers (a few sentences each) to the following questions:
+4. Provide short answers (a few sentences each) to the following questions:

 <ul>
 <li>What tasks did you do, and how did you pick them?